 This land use category allows residential, office, retail and serve uses either as stand-alone uses or combined in a mixed-use development format.
 Light assembly, fabrication, and processing uses within fully enclosed structures shall be allowed in specified zoning districts as specially regulated by the Land Development Code.
 Structures in this category shall be oriented to the street and encouraged multi-modal transportation through the development design.
 Developments located within this category shall be scaled to fit the character of the area.
-Residential density shall be limited to 60 units per acre with provisions to add up to 20 additional units per acre by Special Use permit as specified in the land development regulations.
+Residential density shall be limited to 60 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 Maximum building height shall range between 4 to 5 stories, depending upon the implementing zoning district, with provisions to add up to an additional 1 to 2 stories by a height bonus system as established in the Land Development Code.
 Land development regulations shall set the appropriate densities, the types of uses; design criteria; landscaping, and pedestrian/vehicular access.
 Public and private schools, places of religious assembly and community facilities are appropriate within this category.

-Urban Mixed-Use High Intensity (UMUH): 10-100 units per acre; and up to 25 additional units per acre by Special Use Permit
+Urban Mixed-Use High Intensity (UMUH): 10-100 units per acre

-This land use category allows residential, office/research, retail, and service uses either as stand-alone uses or combined in a mixed-use development format.
+This land use category allows residential, office/research, retail, and service uses either as standalone uses or combined in a mixed-use development format.
 Light assembly, fabrication, and processing uses within fully enclosed structures shall be allowed as specially regulated by the Land Development Code.
 The Urban Mixed-Use High-Intensity category is distinguished from other mixed-use categories in that it is specifically established to support research and development in close proximity to the University of Florida main campus.
 An essential component of the category is orientation of structures to the street and the multi-modal character of the area.
 Developments located within this category shall be scaled to fit the character of the area.
-Residential density shall be limited to 10 to 100 units per acre with provisions to add up to 25 additional units per acre by Special Use Permit as specified in the land development regulations.
+Residential density shall be limited to 10 to 100 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 Lots that existed on November 13, 1991 and that are less than or equal to 0.5 acres in size shall be exempt from minimum density requirements.
 Unified developments that include a residential and non-residential component (either horizontally or vertically mixed) shall not be required to meet the minimum density requirements.
 Building height shall be limited to 6 stories and up to 8 stories by a height bonus system as established in the Land Development Code.
 Land development regulations shall set the appropriate zoning densities: the types of uses; design criteria; landscaping, and pedestrian/vehicular access.
 Public and private schools, places of religious assembly and community facilities are appropriate within this category.

-Urban Core (UC); up to 150 units per acre; and up to 25 additional units per acre by Special Use Permit
+Urban Core (UC); up to 150 units per acre